Jesse Quinn Thornton: Politics

 On February 20, 1847, Governor George Abernethy of the Provisional Government appointed Thornton to the position of Supreme Judge where he served until November 9, 1847.
-He resigned when Abernathy asked him to go to Washington, DC as a delegate from the Provisional Government to present Oregon's bill requesting official territorial status to Congress.
+He resigned when Abernathy asked him to go to Washington, D.C., as a delegate from the Provisional Government to present Oregon's bill requesting official territorial status to Congress.

 He sailed for the east on the ship Whiton along with a memorial created by the Provisional Legislature of Oregon.
 During a one-month layover in San Francisco he met survivors of the Donner Party, who provided him with information about their disastrous journey to California.
 Thornton arrived in Boston in May 1848 and spent the summer in the East until the creation of Oregon Territory on August 14, 1848.
 During his travels Thornton wrote up his overland diary, which was published as Oregon and California in 1848 in early 1849.
 After his legislative work was done, Thornton returned to Oregon and practiced law in the Willamette Valley.

 Thornton's motto "She flies with her own wings," translated into Latin as Alis volat propriis, was adopted as the motto of Oregon Territory and incorporated into the territorial seal by an act of the Territorial Legislature on January 18, 1854.
 In 1864 and 1865, Thornton returned to politics when he served in the Oregon House of Representatives as a Republican from Benton County.

-From 1872 until 1888 he served on the Board of Trustees for Willamette University in Salem.
+From 1872 until 1888 he served on the board of trustees for Willamette University in Salem.